BEAT: Tokenizing and Generating Symbolic Music by Uniform Temporal Steps: Introduction

 We train an autoregressive Transformer model using our proposed tokenization scheme and compare it with existing tokenization methods across several tasks, including piano and multi-track continuation, pattern-controlled generation, and real-time music accompaniment.
 Both subjective and objective evaluations indicate that our method outperforms baselines on most criteria.
-Further analyses highlight several key advantages of our approach: \begin{itemize} \item \textbf{Compactness}: BEAT produces more compact sequences than existing methods.
+Further analyses highlight several key advantages of our approach: \begin{itemize} \item \textbf{Compactness}: Compared to basic event- and notation-based tokenizations, BEAT produces more compact sequences.
 It also exhibits higher compressibility under BPE, suggesting more reusable substructures that facilitate pattern learning. \item \textbf{Long-term structural coherence}: BEAT captures long-range dependencies more effectively.
-It achieves human-like variation and coherence across long spans, whereas existing methods tend to either introduce excessive novelty or fall into repetitive loops. \item \textbf{Real-time controllability}: BEAT provides explicit and uniform temporal representation at the beat level.
+The repetition--diversity analysis (Sec.~\ref{sec:exp_repetition}, Fig.~\ref{fig:unique_beat}) and the subjective Coherence ratings both show that it achieves balanced variation and coherence across long spans, whereas existing methods tend to either introduce excessive novelty or fall into repetitive loops. \item \textbf{Real-time controllability}: BEAT provides explicit and uniform temporal representation at the beat level.
 This enables real-time conditioning that is difficult to achieve with event- or notation-based tokenizations. \end{itemize}